themattwilliams/website/docs/realm/config/footer.md

 ## Related resources

-- [Navbar](navbar.md) - Configuration reference for the navigation bar.
+- [Configure navbar](./navbar.md) - Configuration reference for the navigation bar.
 - [Sidebar configuration](../author/reference/sidebars.md) - Configuration reference for the sidebar.
 - [Add custom CSS styles](../style/how-to/customize-styles.md) - Add custom styling that can be applied to your footer.
 - Use [front matter](./front-matter-config.md) to show or hide the footer on individual pages.
+- Explore other [configuration options](./index.md) for your project.